 To blanch the beans, bring a large pot of water to a boil and boil the green beans for 4 minutes and rinse under cold water to stop the cooking.
 Set aside.

-Heat a large skillet and add the butter and when it’s melted add the mushrooms and sprinkle lightly with salt.
+Heat a large skillet and add the butter, and when it’s melted, add the mushrooms and sprinkle lightly with salt.
 Sauté the mushrooms until they are starting to brown, about 8 minutes, add the Vermouth and cook 30 seconds.
+Sprinkle the flour over the mushrooms and stir for 1 minute.
 Then pour in the chicken stock and whipping cream and stir in the salt and pepper.
-Let gently cook down by a third until thickened and darker (it will look like mushroom soup), about 13 – 15 minutes.
+Let gently cook down by a third until thickened and darker (it will look like mushroom soup), about 13 to 15 minutes.

-Cut the green beans in half and fold into the mushroom sauce.
+Cut the green beans in half so they aren’t so long and fold them into the mushroom sauce.
 Transfer to the baking dish.
 Bake uncovered at 350 degrees for 20 minutes.
 Top with the crispy shallots.

 - 5 large shallots, sliced thin (about 2 cups of rings)